 CAUTION: Always readjust suspension according to the load.
-The capacity of this rack is limited.
+The capacity of this rack is limited, refer to weight recommendation decal on vehicle cargo rack.
 Ride at very low speed when loaded.
 Avoid speed over bumps.

-24) Tool Kit
+21) Tool Kit

 A tool kit containing tools for basic maintenance is supplied with the vehicle.